 Areas of counselling I deal with

 I charge from £50 per one hour session.
 I do give a small concession to trainee counsellors if asked.

-I offer appointments on a Tuesday and Wednesday afternoon/early evening in Leicester.
+I offer face to face appointments on a Wednesday afternoon/early evening in Leicester.
 Phone or video appointments are more flexible.